Energy Brands: Smartwater

 Smartwater is vapor-distilled water with electrolytes added for taste.
-It was introduced in 1996 as Ice Mountain Spring Water and was renamed Smartwater in 1998.
+It was introduced in 1990 as Glacier Mineral Water and was renamed Smartwater in 1996.
 It is available in 600 mL, 700 mL, 850 mL, 1 L, 1.5 L, and 20 oz bottles.

 Jennifer Aniston was the spokesperson of the brand from 2007 to 2020, being succeeded by Gal Gadot.
 In June 2022, Zendaya was announced as the new ambassador, replacing Gadot.

 Vitaminenergy

 Vitaminenergy, stylized as vitaminenergy, is an energy drink which consists of many of the same ingredients as vitaminwater, such as crystalline fructose (a sugar), electrolytes, natural flavors, and vitamins (Vitamin B3, B5, B6, B12, and C) along with natural caffeine and ribose.
 Specific ingredients are added according to the flavor of the drink.
 Either 16 oz, 200 calories and 150 mg caffeine per can, or 2 oz, no calories.
 The vitaminenergy website does not show ingredients or amount of caffeine for the 'shot' product.